xopxe/Toribio/docs/4-Devices.md

 auto-started task can be provided in it's own section, tough the load attribute for it must not be set.

-When fieldev detects a file removal, it will remove all devices that have it in the "filename" attribute.
+When filedev detects a file removal, it will remove all devices that have it in the "filename" attribute.

 Filedev uses the tasks/inotifier.lua task, and therefore depends on the inotifywait program.